Appointments & Referrals

 Over 70 percent of patients treated for kidney cancer at UC San Diego Health receive a partial nephrectomy.

 There are three ways to remove the diseased portion of the kidney.
-UC San Diego Health System is one of the most experienced medical centers in the world in performing these three types of procedures:
+UC San Diego Health is one of the most experienced medical centers in the world in performing these three types of procedures:

 Robotic Partial Nephrectomy